WebBreacher/WhatsMyName/CONTRIBUTING.md

   and clicking "New issue"

-## Way 2.
+## Method 2.
 Technical, no programming skills required

 Requires a basic understanding of how Web/HTTP works (HTTP status codes, how what you see in a website translates to the source code).